Faculty, graduate students, and lecturers

 Dr. Richard Cameron is Professor of Hispanic Linguistics.
 He works in sociolinguistics and discourse analysis/pragmatics with professional interests in TESOL and second language acquisition.
 In sociolinguistics, he pursues quantitative research with the goal of applying or testing linguistic and social theory.
 Among social topics, he is interested in age, gender, social class, and the question of what counts as a social fact.

-Irene Finestrat Martínez is a first year PhD student in Hispanic Linguistics.
+Irene Finestrat Martínez is a PhD student in Hispanic Linguistics.
 Her research interests include second language acquisition, first language attrition, and the pragmatic competence and cultural systems of bilingual heritage speakers in Chicago.

 Sandra Marin is a Master’s student in Hispanic Linguistics and instructor in the Spanish Basic Languages Program.
 Her research interests include sociolinguistics in relation to bilingualism (particularly in the region of the Basque Country in Spain), code switching and social language codes and language in gender.